Key Takeaways

 *Links may be affiliate links.
 If you buy through them, I may earn a small commission at no extra cost to you.

-- It wears like a long-wear foundation but doesn't feel heavy.
+- Wears like a long-wear foundation but doesn't feel heavy

-- It's matte, but not flat — it keeps dimension.
+- Matte, but not flat — keeps dimension in the skin

-- It behaves in humidity (aka my personal enemy).
+- Behaves in humidity — my personal enemy

 What It Is